 - Dirty and/or stained flooring

-1. Selling a House in Poor Condition as-is
+1. Selling a House in Disrepair As-Is

 This is a good option for people who don’t have the time or cash or simply don’t want to do repairs, upgrades, etc. This is referred to as “selling house as-is condition.”
 The buyer knows from the get-go that they’ll be the ones responsible for any necessary repairs.
 But you’ll still be legally required to disclose any known problems (depending on your state).